JC72/JeffClegg_16-UpdatedProfile/README.md

 * A Projects Page
     * This page is where the user can get a brief description of projects that I have currently been working on.
     * Links to the sites where the user can test the applications.
+    * Added a project info button that opens a collapsible container to save space. -NEW
+    * Added a link button to the projects github repository -NEW
     * Added 3 new projects that I worked on:
         *Burger
         *NoteTaker